ysugimoto/falco/docs/testing.md

 # Unit Testing

-You can run VCL unit test on our interpreter to make sure the subroutine works as expected.
+You can run VCL unit test on our interpreter to make sure the subroutine works as you expected.

-Note that the test runner runs on our VCL interpreter, so please see [simulator documentation](https://github.com/ysugimoto/falco/blob/develop/docs/simulator.md) and its limitations before.
+## Note

+Some variables are limited due to interpreter runs locally, so that variables that is using in your production VCL may have unexpected value, and it may affect to testing.
+Please see [simulator documentation](https://github.com/ysugimoto/falco/blob/develop/docs/simulator.md) about limitations before.

 ## Usage